 Take care to ensure that the sticky surface does not fold back on itself.
+(If it does, very gently separate the fold).

 Check that it is centred and horizontal.
 Reposition if necessary.
 Then trim the bottom edge of the 'drop' around the door frame.